 How to evangelize and share personas within a remote company?

-On the one hand, include them in in your onboarding.
-When you onboard new colleagues, make sure that the personas are one part of that, so they learn from the beginning who your users are, what different types you have, how do you call them and so on.
+On the one hand, include them in your onboarding.
+When you onboard new colleagues, make sure that the personas are one part of that, so they learn from the beginning who your users are, what different types you have, how you call them and so on.
 Some organizations do that in a very structured way.

 I would recommend to check out the handbook of the Deutsche Telekom design department, called “Design Thinking Doing“.
 In this book you see how they actually talk about different tools and methods, how they call it and in the printed version they even put their personas in.
 They use it to for training purposes, for onboarding purposes.

 We can learn from that: if you already include personas in your onboarding, people are already familiar with them.
 That is actually how you bring a culture to life: you live it, you talk about that, you make sure that any kind of digital platform you use that maybe you also represent personas in it.